comradequinn/q/README.md

 Once you have the key, set and export it as the conventional environment variable for that value, `GEMINI_API_KEY`.

 For convenience, you may wish to add this to your `~/.bashrc` file.
-An example is shown below
+An example is shown below.

 ```bash
 # file: ~/.bashrc

 export GEMINI_API_KEY="myPriVatEApI_keY_1234567890"
 ```

+Remember that you will need to open a new terminal or `source` the `~/.bashrc` file for the above to take effect.

 ### Removal